Gold Award Ceremony – May 14

-♦ Congratulations to the 2013 Gold and Silver Award Honorees.
+♦ Congratulations to the Gold Award Class of 2015!

 The Bronze award is the highest award a Junior Girl Scout or in grades 4th – 5th can earn.
 It shows that girls have made a promise to help others and improve their community.
-Before beginning the Bronze Award, the girl must complete her Junior Journey, and spend a minimum of 20 hours building her teaming in order to complete her project.
-As leaders you want to encourage your girls to take the lead in this project and begin to learn how to work as a team.
+As leaders you want to encourage your girls to take the lead in their Bronze Award project and begin to learn how to work as a team.

 Where does a girl start?

-The Girl Scout Silver Award is a prestigious award earned by Girl Scout Cadettes or grade levels 6 – 8.
+The Girl Scout Silver Award is a prestigious award earned by Girl Scout Cadettes or grades 6th – 8th.
 A girl can earn her Silver Award as an individual or she can work in a group of no more than 5 girls from her troop.
+Each girl must contribute a minimum of 50 hours towards the Silver Award Project.
 Earning the Silver Award gives girls a chance to demonstrate that she is a leader who is organized, determined, and dedicated to improving the world around her.
 The Silver Award project requires Council-level approval.
-To apply, submit the Silver Award Interest Form to email@example.com.To be a part of the Class of 2014, all Silver Projects Final Reports and Memory Books must be turned in by Tuesday, April 1, 2014 to one of the GSSEF service centers.
-Please note that Silver Award Projects that are submitted following this date will be evaluated for the Class of 2015.
-For questions, please contact Lammy Askar, director of program, at 954-513-3771 or firstname.lastname@example.org.
-The Annual GSSEF Recognition Ceremony is scheduled for Friday, April 25, 2014 from 6-9 p.m.
-The location will be published on this page once it is available.

 Where does a girl start?